 Role in the Ecosystems

 Its presence is necessary for maintaining the balance of the environment.
-Additionally, the loris is an important part of the cultural heritage of the local people.
+Additionally, the loris is an important part of the local people’s cultural heritage.

 Bengal Slow Loris vs Other Slow Loris